spectrum-health-systems/AvatoolWebService/README.md

 The current method of publishing the web service is to just copy the entire project to where it is being hosted.
 Future versions of the Avatool Web Service will utilize the publishing functionality of Visual Studio.

 # USAGE
-### WHAT IS SCRIPTLINK

 There are a variety of ways to use custom web services with myAvatar, the most common being:
-* when a form loads
+* when a form loads ("Form Load")
-* after the submit button is clicked, but prior to filing the form
+* after the submit button is clicked, but prior to filing the form ("Pre-File")
-* after the submit button is clicked and the form has been filed
+* after the submit button is clicked and the form has been filed ("Post-File")

 You can also use custom web services with fields and controls, but that is beyond the scope of this documentation.